NitinS1ngh/NitinS1ngh/README.md

 # 💫 About Me:
-CSE student passionate about full-stack development and DSA in C++.
+IT student passionate about full-stack development and DSA in C++.
 I enjoy building real-world projects using HTML, CSS, JavaScript, Node.js, Express, and MongoDB.
 Always learning, building, and improving 🚀

 ## 🌐 Socials: